Airport bottlenecks ease as TSA workers get paid, but shutdown continues

-Frustrating security lines dwindled at U.S. airports on Monday, removing some of the worst bottlenecks as Transportation Safety Administration officers began receiving backpay for working during the government shutdown.
+Frustrating security lines dwindled at U.S. airports Monday, clearing the worst bottlenecks as Transportation Safety Administration officers began receiving backpay for working during the government shutdown.

-What was a four-hour checkpoint line at Houston's George Bush Intercontinental Airport turned into a wait of 10 minutes or less on Monday.
-Wait times pushed beyond two hours at New York’s LaGuardia Airport Monday morning, but that appeared to be an exception, with normal waits at previous trouble spots such as Baltimore-Washington International Airport and Atlanta’s Hartsfield-Jackson International Airport.
+What was a four-hour checkpoint line at Houston's George Bush Intercontinental Airport turned into a wait of 10 minutes or less.
+In previous trouble spots such as Atlanta and Baltimore-Washington International Airport, travelers were moving smoothly to their flights.

 After weeks of airport chaos, there was finally optimism for the beleaguered aviation system.

-Weary travelers hope the overdue paychecks will end the seemingly endless security lines and missed flights that many experienced in recent weeks.
-It remains unknown how long it will take for wait times to normalize — and how long federal immigration officers will maintain a visible presence in airport terminals — as the busy spring break travel season continues.
+Weary travelers hope the overdue paychecks will end the seemingly endless security lines and missed flights many experienced.
+It remains unknown how long federal immigration officers will maintain a visible presence in airport terminals as the busy spring break travel season continues.

 What about the TSA officers who couldn't work without pay?